 DO: Hunt for Rocks on Rocky Beaches.
 Dogs and rock-hunting humans love Rockport’s stonier beaches.
 Back Beach (right next to Front Beach in town), Old Garden Beach (about a mile walk from town), and Pebble Beach (off Eden Rd.) are favorites, where you’ll find happy puppies and plenty of heart-shaped stones.

 DO: See a show at the Shalin Liu Performance Center.
 This newly renovated musical performance space, opened in June 2010, has one feature that I’m certain no other theater has.
 The heavy curtains strangely hanging behind the stage open to a two-story window overlooking the water.
-The window is such a unique feature, in fact, the likes of boomer-favorites Melanie, Joni Collins, Livingston Taylor, and Joan Armatrading (all in the 2015 lineup) play here to see it.
-Recently, Rickie Lee Jones was bummed out to discover, mid-show, that opening the drapes would screw up her acoustics.
+The window is such a unique feature, in fact, the likes of boomer-favorites Melanie, Joni Collins, Livingston Taylor, and Joan Armatrading play here to see it.
+A few years ago, Rickie Lee Jones was bummed out to discover, mid-show, that opening the drapes would screw up the acoustics.
 Later on, she had them opened anyway, and the audience was treated to a nighttime scene of a sailboat swaying at anchor – seemingly to the music.

 WANDER: Bearskin Neck.
 Named after a bear that washed up onshore (and, presumably, skinned) in 1700, this stretch of road that thrusts into the harbor was the center of Rockport’s shipbuilding industry for 150 years.
 Now, it’s jammed with shops, restaurants and people, especially in the summer.
 You’ll find the following cool establishments among a slew of others:

 SHOP: Wicked Peacock.
 Unique, edgy jewelry (e.g. necklaces made of quartz crystals hanging from gold fringed cords – $24), reasonably priced – need I say more?